j0z/SwanBot/docs/nodes.md

         to the mesh.
     TYPE: String.
 Describes in vague terms what data the node carries.
-    FILTER: String.
-If used, the node forfeits 'data' and begins to connect existing and incoming nodes to itself if 'type' is matched by 'filter'
+    FILTER: Dictionary.
+If used, the node forfeits 'data' and begins to connect existing and incoming nodes to itself if 'type' is matched by every key/value in 'filter'.
     PUBLIC: Boolean.
 Decides whether the node is visible to the public.
     DATA: Anything.
 Can be any data type that dumps to a